leolca/clscripts/README.md

 4. [vgc.py](#vgc)

 ## wordcounttfl.sh <a name="wordcounttfl"></a>
-Count the occurrence of words in a text file (or from stdin) and output a list of frequency and types (words) complatible with zipfR frequency spectrum file.
+Count the occurrence of words in a text file (or from stdin) and output a list of frequency and types (words) compatible with zipfR frequency spectrum file.

 ### usage examples
-The examples bellow will count the ocurrences of words in ulysses.txt and output the result to the standard output:
+The examples bellow will count the occurrences of words in ulysses.txt and output the result to the standard output:
 ```
 $./wordcounttfl.sh ulysses.txt
 $./wordcounttfl.sh -i ulysses.txt